Format the date and time fields

 Use the date and time fields

 In .cshtml views the date field is automatically formatted.
-To take advantage of the automatic date format, in Sitefinity .NET Core Renderer, you must reference the date in the views, using the FormatDate HTML helper.
+To take advantage of the automatic date format, in Sitefinity ASP.NET Core Renderer, you must reference the date in the views, using the FormatDate HTML helper.

 To do this, in the .cshtml files, render the date object in the following way: